-A daIry product refers to a product made from the mammary gland (breast) of mammals like cows, goats and sheep, and the products make from them, like milk, cream and butter.
+A dairy product refers to a product made from the mammary gland (breast) of mammals like cows, goats and sheep, and the products made from their milk; cream, butter, cheese etc.

 Our bread loaves, buns, muffins, waffles, donuts and pie/pizza crusts DO contain eggs.
 Our baking mixes are technically vegan but you DO need eggs to make the recipe.

 Please note that food labelling of GMO or not on the subject of eggs can be confusing.
 According to the American Egg Board, the industry group promoting egg producers, "According to USDA, eggs are not a genetically modified (GM), or bioengineered food.
 This includes shell eggs and eggs used for processed egg products.
 Only traditional breeding techniques are used to raise laying hens in the United States; neither chickens nor eggs are modified by genetic engineering.
 Even when a laying hen eats genetically engineered feed, any products unique to genetic engineering are destroyed by the hen’s digestive process."